ilyannn/intent-classifier-nli/README.md

 ### API Access

-In addition to the [provided requirements](docs/TASK.md) regarding the `/version` and `/predict` endpoints there are the following features implemented:
+The following endpoints are implemented.

+#### `/predict`

+- Query is provided as `text` key.
+- You get back an array of most probable intents (maximum 3).
-1. The `/predict` endpoint accepts the `requested_model` key that can select a specific model.
-Several models can be specified as an argument or using the `MODEL` environment variable.
+- The `/predict` endpoint accepts the `requested_model` key that can select a specific model.
+- Several models can be specified as an argument or using the `MODEL` environment variable.
 The first model is the default one.

+#### `/ready`

+Returns the string `OK` with code 200 when all the models are ready for inference.

+#### `/info`

-2. A separate endpoint `/info` returns information about the service.
+This endpoint returns information about the service, such as version
+(when packaging with the [Docker image workflow](.github/workflows/docker-image.yml) it is derived from a tag name) and available models.

 ## Testing Results